ArduPilot/ardupilot_wiki/common/source/docs/common-camera-runcam.rst

 Setup
 =====

 * One free non-inverted UART on the FC is required (TX and RX).
 Connect TX to RX, RX to TX and GND to GND.
 Pinouts for serial ports on The Cube can be found :ref:`here <common-pixhawk-serial-mapping>`.
+Check the :ref:`board documentation<common-autopilots>` for other boards.

   .. image:: ../../../images/camera-runcam-fc-setup.jpg
     :target:  ../_images/camera-runcam-fc-setup.jpg